SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/deploy-app-to-kyma.md

       },
     ```

-5. Create a new file called event-mesh.json at the root folder of the project and copy the below content.
+5. Create a new file called `event-mesh.json` at the root folder of the project and copy the content below.

-     - As **EM_NAME** you must enter a speaking name for your client (e.g. inicidents-emname).
+     - As **EM_NAME**, enter a speaking name for your client (e.g. inicidents-emname).

         ```json
         {